fastly/go-fastly/CONTRIBUTING.md

 1. Write tests.
 1. Validate your change via the steps documented [in the README](./README.md#testing).
 1. Open a pull request against `upstream main`.
+1. Add an entry in `CHANGELOG.md` in the `UNRELEASED` section under the appropriate heading with a link to the PR.
 1. Celebrate :tada:!